 Here’s what to look for:

-When your people exhibit the signs above, organizations also suffer.
+When people show these symptoms and signs, organizations also suffer consequences.
 For example, change-fatigued employees tend to produce less, take more time off, and even quit their jobs more frequently.
 Morale begins to erode across the organization, and employees lose their focus on business basics.

 Actively working to avoid change saturation from projects in your organization is ideal.
 But when you can’t avoid it, catching fatigue early enables you to offer relief and avoid the long-term negative impacts on individuals, projects and organizations.